developersIndia/deviras/aoc/readme.md

    - Copy the value of the `session` cookie.
 It is usually a long hex string of letters and numbers.

 9. **Use the Session Cookie:**
-   - Paste the copied session cookie value into the appropriate environment variable (`AOC_SESSION_COOKIE` in your case) in your code or set it as an environment variable.
+   - Paste the copied session cookie value into the appropriate environment variable (`AOC_SESSION_COOKIE` in this case) in your code or set it as an environment variable.

 ![session-cookie](https://github.com/ni5arga/deviras/blob/main/aoc/cookie.png?raw=true)